yzRambler/FutureWorld/README.md

 FutureWorld have achieved two running way: .exe for Windows and .wasm for Browser.
 Here, I supply .exe file in Windows merely.
 The .wasm object is compiled by same source codes as well (just little modifying).
+The demoe running in Internet can be found in my website: www.spaceyz.org. (www.spaceyz.org/horseAni.html)

 At present, FutureWorld be at test phase which use to check out various considering.
 FutureWorld is 3D engine for Internet mainly and base on Webassembly technology which is compiled from source code into .wasm object file by Emscripten compiler.
 What problems will present in this procedure and latent trouble will be met as .wasm